Olivine-Labs/xBB/README.markdown

 1. Install ruby, put it in your path, install bundler
 2. cd to path, `bundle install`
+3. Install Juicer needed files: juicer install yui_compressor juicer install closure_compiler juicer install jslint
-3. `bundle exec guard` to watch and convert coffeescript and less
+4. `bundle exec guard` to start compressing and compiling coffeescript / sass automatically
-4. `bundle exec rake jasmine` to fire up local jasmine testing server on port 8888
+5. `bundle exec rake jasmine` to fire up local jasmine testing server on port 8888

+Note: update the guardfile minify process if you use different libraries.
+I hardcoded the paths since I'm pulling in the libs as submodules and I don't want to process and minify *everything* recursively, because we'd end up with a crapton of extra stuff we don't want, since we can't point to specific files through submodules.
+You might, for example, try to load jQuery externally instead of compiling it into the app.min.js.

 ### Server Dev